mysticpants/AWSSQS-old/SNS/README.md

 **Note: [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/) must be loaded.**

-This class can be used to perform actions on the AWS SNS servive.
+This class can be used to perform actions on the AWS SNS service.
 E.g. subscribing to topics, unsubscribing from topics, publishing messages.

 ## Class Methods